disoweb/DigiPay/replit.md

   - Kept animated FAQ expansion with smooth slide-in-from-top transitions
   - Retained animated pulse effects on security indicators and online status
   - All animations use smooth duration-300 to duration-700 timing for professional feel
+  - Fixed header button spacing between Sign In and Get Started buttons
+  - Hero buttons are w-auto width instead of full width on mobile
 - **2025-06-24**: Enhanced trade management with expiration handling and improved UI/UX
   - Added "Expired" tab to trades page showing expired trades for 24 hours with reopen functionality
   - Enhanced status badge colors across all components (green for completed, red for expired/disputed, blue for payment_made, yellow for pending)